zimejin/Arcade-Game-Udacity-FE-Nano-degree-Project/README.md

 About
 =====
 The Scope for this game was to create a 2D scroller using JavaScript.
-I've iterated on the original project which was much simpler, And added some custom features.
+I've iterated on the source material which was much simpler, And added some new features.
 This was also a project done in submision to Udacity as part of my project requirements.

 A game engine was provided but I modified it to add additional functionality to the application.
 Such as a collision detection